bids-standard/bids-specification/CONTRIBUTING.md

 Macros make it easy to achieve a consistent style throughout the specification, and changing a given macro will automatically change all appropriate paragraphs in the specification.

 For example, all tables on BIDS metadata are generated via macros that make use of data in the [yaml files](src/schema/metadata) in the [schema](src/schema/README.md).

-The macros are written in Python
+These macros are written in Python
 (see the folders [tools/schemacode](tools/schemacode) and [tools/mkdocs_macros_bidsschema](tools/mkdocs_macros_bidsschema)),
 and are called directly in the Markdown document where you want the output of the macro to be inserted.